tedivm/stash-docs/Home.rst

         saveDataToDatabase($userId, $infoArray);

         // Clear out the now invalid data from the cache.
-        StashBox::('user', $userId', 'info');
+        $this->cachePool->clear('user', $userId, 'info');
     }

-For an in-depth look at using Stash take a look at our `Usage <Usage.rst>`_ and `Handlers <Handlers.rst>`_.
+For an in-depth look at using Stash take a look at `Usage <Usage.rst>`_ and `Handlers <Handlers.rst>`_.

 License
 =======

 Stash is licensed under the New BSD License.
 This means you are free to use it in any of your projects, proprietary or open source.
-While you aren't obligated to contribute back, any bug fixes or enhancements are appreciated- besides, getting your code into the main branch is so much easier than maintaining your own fork.
+While you aren't obligated to contribute back, any bug fixes or enhancements are appreciated -- besides, getting your code into the main branch is so much easier than maintaining your own fork.